-Sanity is a method of tracking mental health, similar to how hit points reflect a character's physical health.
+Sanity is the method of tracking mental health, similar to how hit points reflect a character's physical health.

 Individuals cope with maddening events in their own unique way.
 Characters begin play with a Sanity score equal to their highest mental statistic: Intelligence, Wisdom, or Charisma.
-For example, Dagnal has an Int of 13, a Wis of 16, and a Cha of 8.
+For example, Dagnal has an Intelligence of 13, a Wisdom of 16, and a Charisma of 8.
 She begins play with 16 Sanity.